 However, there’s nothing remotely Russian about Kahlúa, our preferred coffee liqueur.
 Dark and rich, Kahlúa has always been produced in Mexico.

-How To Make a Black Russian Cocktail at Home
+How To Craft A Black Russian Cocktail

 The second step is to measure the two liquid ingredients.
 We use a Japanese Jigger to ensure accurate measurements and avoid spillage.

 The third step is to pour each liquor directly into the ice-filled glass.
 You’ll want to do this doing this immediately after measuring each.